-"An Actual Conflict of Interest involves a conflict between the public duty and private interests of a public official, which could improperly influence the performance of their duties and responsibilities.
+An Actual Conflict of Interest involves a conflict between the public duty and private interests of a public official, in which the public official has private-capacity interests which could improperly influence the performance of their duties and responsibilities.

-A Potential Conflict of Interest is a situation where a public official has private interests which are such that a conflict of interest would arise if the official were to become involved in the relevant (i.e. conflicting) official responsibilities in the future".
+A Potential Conflict of Interest is a situation where a public official has private interests which are such that a conflict of interest would arise if the official were to become involved in the relevant (i.e. conflicting) official responsibilities in the future.